johnfedoruk/bangular/aio/content/guide/styleguide.md

-**Why?** The `./` prefix is standard syntax for relative URLs; don't depend on Angular's current ability to do without that prefix.
+**Why?** The `./` prefix is standard syntax for relative URLs; don't depend on Bangular's current ability to do without that prefix.